 Other stone mounds are simply stone collections from fields that arose when ancient farmers cleared the land and prepared it for cultivation.
 In Denmark, these stone mounds are especially found on Bornholm, and Røsegravfelt is the best preserved from all of them.

 The Udkæret bird sanctuary is located south of Almindingen and is one of the best bird sanctuaries on Bornholm.
-During periods of migration in spring and autumn Udkæret is a place of rest and feeding for many water and wading birds.
+During periods of migration in spring and autumn Udkæret is a place of rest and feeding for many waters and wading birds.
 In winter it is a good place to observe birds of prey.

 Udkæret is an old wetland that was once drained and reclaimed for agriculture.
 However, about a thousand years ago, the drains were stopped by Bornholmians and water flooded the area again.
 On warm May evenings, Udkæret croaks with the croak of hundreds of frogs, in April and September at dusk a large number of bats can be seen.